 “Like a man travelling in foggy weather, those at some distance before him on the road he sees wrapped up in the fog, as well as those behind him, and also the people in the fields on each side, but near him all appears clear, though in truth he is as much in the fog as any of them.” -Benjamin Franklin

 In 2013, I cooked Thanksgiving dinner for our family that came into town.
-We had the usual roast turkey, mashed potatoes, stuffing, etc, etc. We also had the after dinner bloat and lethargy.
+We had the usual roast turkey, mashed potatoes, stuffing, etc, etc. We also had after-dinner bloat and lethargy.
 I remember talking and contemplating with my brother later that night about vegan philosophy.
-I had shared with him some sources and information.
+I shared with him some sources and information.
 He was at the time reading “Walden”, by Henry David Thoreau.
-In one part of the book, the author was contemplating eating either a potato or piece of meat.
-He reasoned that both will fill you, and you’ll be hungry in a few hours either way but the potato was simpler and less destructive.
-We both vowed to go further towards veganism.
+In one part of the book, the author was contemplating eating either a potato or a piece of meat.
+He reasoned that both will fill you, and you’ll be hungry in a few hours either way, but the potato was simpler and less destructive.
+We both vowed to go further toward veganism.

 My life since then has been elevated in that decision alone.
 Everything tastes better.
 There is such a deeper level of satisfaction in eating every meal.
 Sometimes I feel like I could take off, knowing that I’m eating for a purpose.
 It’s less destructive, nourishing, and energizing.
 I’m no longer eating to satisfy my taste buds.
 I’m now eating to satisfy much deeper desires that I never knew existed.
 It’s not just about the food, but a greater perspective on life in general.